Jill Johnston: Career

 On another occasion, Johnston grew bored at a poolside press conference given by feminist Betty Friedan, and so decided to strip off her top and take a swim.

 In 1977, Johnson became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 Johnston's career as a dance critic was hampered by the controversy that attended the publication of Lesbian Nation and the publicity engendered by her dramatic style of lesbian feminist activism.
 She remained with The Village Voice until 1981 and subsequently wrote freelance art and literary criticism.
 Along with the political memoirs, Lesbian Nation and Gullible's Travels, Johnston published an anthology of dance criticism entitled Marmalade Me as well as the autobiographies Mother Bound and Paper Daughter.

 Described by one critic as "part Gertrude Stein, part E. E. Cummings, with a dash of Jack Kerouac thrown for good measure," Johnston's freeform, fluid writing style of the 1970s matched the colorful nature of the tales recounted in her books Lesbian Nation and Gullibles Travels.
 Her later work as a literary and art critic for Art in America and the New York Times Review of Books is more standard in tone and content.
 Early writing not collected in other volumes can be found in Admission Accomplished while the critical biography Jasper Johns represents an example of her later style.

 Johnston is the subject of one of Andy Warhol's portrait films, Jill, a 4½-minute silent movie shot in black and white (1963).
+She also performed in John Cage's Music Walk in 1962, and Karlheinz Stockhausen's Jill Johnston Dancing.

 Personal life

-In 1958 Johnston married Richard John Lanham, whom she divorced in 1964.
+In 1958, Johnston married Richard John Lanham, whom she divorced in 1964.
 They had two children, a son, Richard Renault Lanham, and a daughter, Winifred Brooke Lanham.

-In 1993, in Denmark, she married Ingrid Nyeboe.
+In 1993, she married Ingrid Nyeboe in Denmark in a Fluxus performance featuring Geoffrey Hendricks.
 The couple married again, in Connecticut, in 2009.